yingj1n/NLU-email-title/README.md

     The experiment evaluations show that our model achieves 21.22 Rouge-L and 17.10 BLEU.
 We showed that the attention-based model outperforms the extractive methods, though informal text summarization remains to be a challenge.
 ## Datasets

 The Enron Corpus were used in this project.
+The original dataset can be downloaded at https://www.cs.cmu.edu/~enron/.
 It is parsed by the `Parsing Enron Data.ipynb` under the notebook folder.
 The parsing outputs a CSV file that contains subject line and first email body.

 ## Baseline Model